Based on our research and reviews, here are the 7 best dash cams under $100:

 - There doesn’t seem to be any mention of built-in WiFi or GPS, which can be quite an inconvenience if you want to control everything from your phone.

-- Doesn’t have real loop recording, only a pop-up indication that your memory card is full.
+- It doesn’t have real loop video recording, only a pop-up indication that your memory card is full.

 - The battery on some of the products don’t hold a charge very well and runs out of juice very quickly.

-This mini version is a smaller design and much more lightweight, making it easy to install, hold its position and keep out of your way.
+This mini version is a smaller design and much more lightweight, making it easy to install, mount with a suction cup on the windshield, hold its position and keep out of your way.

 Much like other designs from Apeman, this one also comes with full HD picture and super night vision.
 Allowing you to get the best video quality day or night.